IrisFabiola/add-jira-test/README.md

 # Add Jira test

-Use this tool to automatically fetch and generate a jest test file based on a given jira issue.
+Use this tool to automatically fetch and generate a test file based on a given jira issue.

 You can read an helpful help message with